ilg-physics-ucsb/physics6-manual/6BL/OhmsLaw/OhmsLaw.md

 b) If you took and plotted multiple points:
 -->
-a) For each data point, roughly how much did the current change from that of the previous point, compared to your results in Exercise 2 and Question 4? **Note:** Your answer to this does not need to be precise.

-b) What is the resistance you calculate from the slope of your plot?
+a.
+What is the resistance you calculate from the slope of your plot?

-c) What does your answer to a) or b) indicate about the total resistance of a parallel circuit with three resistors, compared to the resistance of the circuit with a single resistor in Exercise 2?
+b.
+What does your answer indicate about the total resistance of a parallel circuit with three resistors, compared to the resistance of the circuit with a single resistor?

 :::
 :::